hexroll/docs.hexroll.app/docs/building-a-sandbox/editing-content.md

 ![Edit a page](/images/page_editor.jpg)

+!!! note

+    You can also change the title by clicking it.
+If you change location names, your change will propagate to the entire sandbox.

 To save your changes, click the save button in the editor toolbar, or lock the page.

 ![Save button](/images/editor_save.jpg)